 What are the symptoms of conjunctivitis in a cat?

 Have you ever heard of the expression "pink eye"?
 It refers to conjunctivitis.
-While the eye is inflamed, it takes on a pinkish or even red tint.
+While the eye of your cat or kitten is inflamed, it takes on a pinkish or even red tint.
 It’s one of the main symptoms of conjunctivitis in cats.
 Here are other signs to watch for:

 - Pink eye